MicrosoftDocs/quantum-docs/articles/how-to-set-resource-locks.md

 # Protect Azure Quantum resources with Azure Resource Manager (ARM) locks

 Microsoft recommends locking all of your Azure Quantum workspaces and linked storage accounts with an Azure Resource Manager (ARM) resource lock to prevent accidental or malicious deletion.
-For example, professors may want to restrict students from modifying provider SKUs, but still enable them to use notebooks and submit jobs.
+For example, professors might want to restrict students from modifying provider SKUs, but still enable them to use notebooks and submit jobs.

 There are two types of ARM resource locks: